The problem with AI right now

-The last belief is the one that shapes everything else: we ship the work in our own labs first.
-Every methodology we sell, we have run on a property we own.
+Everything we sell, we ship in our own labs first.
+Every methodology, we have run on a property we own.
 Every infrastructure pattern we recommend, we have shipped on something live.
-When we tell a client an answer engine optimization baseline takes two weeks, we know because we have done it on our own sites and we have notes on what went wrong.
-That is the one thing we will not compromise on, because it is the one thing that separates an agency from a consultancy.
+When we tell you a baseline for getting found by AI assistants takes two weeks, we know, because we have done it on our own sites and we have notes on what went wrong.
+That is the difference between engineering and a strategy deck.

 The principal